J-Fink/math-game/README.md

 ## To Do
 - [ ] optimize for mobile
 - [ ] make different levels
+- [ x ] basic pause/resume buttons
-- [ ] pause game option (probably new math problem when unpaused, to avoid cheating)
+- [ ] update pause/resume buttons so there is a new math problem when unpaused, to avoid cheating
 - [ ] restart/new game option
 - [ ] implement localStorage
 - [ ] implement stats (highest score, longest streak of practice days, etc.)